NLnetLabs/krill/doc/manual/source/publication-server.rst

 If you should end up in this situation, then you could set up a new Publication Server instead, and then migrate your existing CAs to that server, and then remove your current server altogether.
-Alternatively, you can remove all publishers from your server first, then clear and re-inialise it, and then add your CAs again and migrate them to this newly initialised version.
+Alternatively, you can remove all publishers from your server first, then clear and re-initialise it, and then add your CAs again and migrate them to this newly initialised version.

 In short: it is best to avoid this and ensure that your are happy with the URIs used before adding publishers.

 Repository Stats
 """"""""""""""""